SimonPop/lanterns/content/graph-positional-encoding.md

 In the MPNN models mentioned above, this is done mechanically, with a default power equivalent to the 1-[Weisfeiler-Lehman test](https://en.wikipedia.org/wiki/Weisfeiler_Leman_graph_isomorphism_test).
 This is a test to discern whether two graphs are isomorphic for certain graph types.
 We are looking for a representation that allows us to distinguish between different graphs with as much flexibility as possible.

-The aim of structural embedding is to associate a snapshot of its neighboring environment with a node.
+The aim of structural encoding (SE) is to associate a snapshot of its neighboring environment with a node.
 Two nodes with a similar surrounding structure should then obtain close representations.

 One popular method is [Random Walk encodings](https://arxiv.org/abs/2110.07875).
 It encodes the probability of a random walk starting from a node and ending on that same node after *k* steps.
 It depends on, and therefore reflects, the surrounding structure of the node.